 Some patience will be required before your ears get back to normal (counterintuitive though it may be), and you need to be able to change your expectations according to your actual circumstances.

 The number one most important job is to not make the situation worse.
 When your ears start feeling blocked, you might be inclined to take out the old cotton swab and start trying to physically clear things out.
 All sorts of problems, from ear infections to hearing loss, can be caused by cotton swabs so this can be an especially dangerous strategy.
 You will probably worsen the situation if you use cotton swabs.

 It’s Possible That Your “Blockage” is Hearing Loss

-So you could be getting a little antsy if a couple of days go by and you still have no clue what might be causing your blockage.
-A few days is usually enough time for your body to get rid of any blockage.
+So you could be getting a little antsy if you still have no clue what might be causing your blockage.
+A day is usually enough time for your body to get rid of any blockage.
 But it might be, as a general rule of thumb, a good decision to come see us if your blockage lasts for more than a week.